- Diversity & Inclusion

 During the first year, each student carries out research in three different laboratories.
 To help students become familiar with the many different research opportunities in BCMB, a retreat is held for faculty and student research talks.
 Faculty research presentations continue throughout September.

 Students have the opportunity to present one talk and one poster on two of their three rotation projects at our semi-annual Rotation Presentations.
 At the end of the three rotations, each student selects a laboratory for thesis work.

 Foundations of Modern Biology

-Students are required to complete (or place out of) all 8 modules of the Foundations of Modern Biology core course:
+Students are required to complete (or place out of) all 8 courses of the Foundations of Modern Biology core curriculum:

 Macromolecular Structure and Analysis: The structure and properties of biological macromolecules will be presented.
 Experimental and computational methods used to study macromolecular structure including X-ray crystallography, magnetic resonance, spectroscopy, microscopy, and mass spectrometry will also be covered.

 Biochemical and Biophysical Principles: The physical and chemical principles underlying biological processes are presented and discussed.
 Topics include thermodynamics, chemical equilibrium, chemical and enzymatic kinetics, electrochemistry, physical chemistry of solutions, and structure and properties of water.
 Elementary concepts of statistical thermodynamics will be introduced as a way of correlating macroscopic and microscopic properties.

 Principles of Genetics: This course covers fundamentals principles of genetics, focusing primarily on yeast, the fruit fly, and the mouse.
 Problem sets are an integral learning tool in this course.